iamrita/MyCollegeCash/README.md

-## This Project is for the Stanfod Center for Technology and Poverty
+## This Project is for the Stanford Center for Technology and Poverty
-Thank you Vikas for all your help! :)
-Vikas is github god
+## Made by Alissa V. and Amrita V.